gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 {% endhighlight %}
 Note: you have to record real api responses in static files before (here you can pick in source project).

-* When starting the server, we also want to start webpack in "watch mode" in order to rebuild on change.
+* Before starting the server, we also want to start webpack in "watch mode" in order to rebuild on change.
 Add a "start" property with the following commands in /package.json :
 {% highlight json %}
 "scripts": {
   ...
-  "start": "npm run copy & webpack --watch & node server.js" }
+  "watch": "npm run copy && node node_modules/webpack/bin/webpack.js --progress --colors --watch -d" }
 {% endhighlight %}

 Now just type :
 {% highlight shell %}
-npm start
+npm run watch
 {% endhighlight %}
 You should see something like this :
 {% highlight shell %}